grahamjh99/VisionDrive/instructor-facing-feedback-guide.md

 Students should use this time to review their project evaluation or walk through a guided code review (e.g. ask them to explain and debug sections of their code, in order to confirm that they understand how it works).

+### Tips for Providing Project Feedback

+- Provide precise praise
+- Identify at least one action step for improvement
+- Give context as to why that action step is important
+- End with a targeted question related to the action step, that tests whether the student has understood your feedback.

+  - **Good Example**: "Great work!
+Your code is well organized.
+Good use of breaking tasks into separate functions.
+I see that in your app.js file you used the variable name x on line 84.
+Consider using more descriptive variable names.
+As a code reviewer, this would jump out at me.
+I want to know what every variable contains just by looking at the variable name itself.
+I do see some other descriptive variables!
+If we were to refactor this code, what would you want to rename x on line 84?"

+  - **Poor Example**: "Great Work!
+You’re doing a good job with all this.
+Do you have any questions about anything?"

 ### Project Feedback Template